Q: Where are your offices?

 on federal holidays.

 Q: Do I need an appointment?

 A: Yes.
-Consultations with Mr. Van Dyke are by appointment only.
-Although the hours stated above are the typical times at which the firm is open for business, this does not necessarily mean that an attorney is physically present at either office.
-Due to the nature of our practice, Mr. Van Dyke is often in Court and unavailable for impromptu appointments.
-All clients and potential clients wishing to speak to with Mr. Van Dyke are required to make an appointment.
+Consultations with Mr. Van Dyke or Mr. Swartz are by appointment only.
+Although the hours stated above are the typical times at which the firm is open for business, this does not necessarily mean that an attorney is physically present at the office.
+Due to the nature of our practice, Mr. Van Dyke and Mr. Swartz are often in Court and unavailable for impromptu appointments.
+All clients and potential clients wishing to speak to with an attorney are required to make an appointment.
 Appointment need not take place at our office and may be scheduled on evenings or weekends outside normal business hours.

 Q: What are your practice areas?